 Be sure to place the crate in a busy area of the house so the dog can interact with its “pack” while still inside its “den”.
 Don’t have the crate in a draft or direct heat.
 Be sure to remove all collars or tags before placing a puppy in a crate, to prevent possible strangulation.

 Do not force your dog into their crate, and be sure to praise them EVERY time they enter on their own.
 Allow them to explore the crate at their own pace.
 Encourage this by tossing in a favorite toy or treat, and leave the door open during this introduction.
 If your pet barks or whines while in the crate, reassure them but wait until they calm down before letting them out.
 You don’t want them to think they can come out every time they respond negatively.
 When you do let your dog out, take them to the same potty grass area to use the restroom each time.
-They will begin to associate that area with doing their business.
+They will begin to associate the DoggieLawn area with doing their business.

 Source: WilleeCole Photography/Shutterstock

 Below is a basic crate training schedule for puppies and adult dogs.
 Be aware that you can modify this schedule to fit your needs.
 Remember, house training a puppy using a crate is a temporary tool to get your dog to be housetrained.

 7:00 Take dog outside before starting your morning routine

 7:15 – 7:30 Play time (if worried about accidents, stay off carpeted areas and play around their DoggieLawn).

 7:30 – 8:00 Feed and water dog, allow fifteen or so minutes for digestion, and then place in crate

 12:30 – 1:00 Feed and water dog, allow fifteen or so minutes for digestion, and then place in crate